tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 - take the closest pixel to the center of the read viewport data, where the value of the 4th component is `1`

-  - if we have such value, we have snapped to a vertex within the snap-raiuds, and the RGB components contain the encoded X/Y/Z coordinates of the vertex
+  - if we have such value, we have snapped to a vertex within the snap-radius, and the RGB components contain the encoded X/Y/Z coordinates of the vertex

   - otherwise, check if the central pixel of the the read data contains a 4th component equal to `0`

-    - if so, this means that exacly under the mouse pointer we have a regular surface.
+    - if so, this means that exactly under the mouse pointer we have a regular surface.
 We can use this as a fallback method: didn't snap, but a surface is in that position.
 Similarly, the RGB components contain the encoded X/Y/Z coordinates of the surface.

     - otherwise, we didn't snap to a vertex **and** the mouse pointer is not over any surface

-Notice we need to transfer some data from the VRAM to the JS proces and a small grid-search algorithm on that transferred data.
+Notice we need to transfer some data from the VRAM to the JS process and a small grid-search algorithm on that transferred data.
 With a bit more creative usage of some shaders (playing smartly with the semantics of the Z-buffer), we could also do this grid search on the GPU, and instead just read a final single-pixel RGBA component where for example RGB could encode the X/Y/Z coords, and A could encode similarly what picking we did (`1` for snapped vertex within snap-radius, `0` for regular surface picking, and `-1` for no result).
-That is left as an excersise if you're interested.
+That is left as an exercise if you're interested.

 Notice also, that yes we need to run some code on the CPU.
 Actually only this closest-to-center radius search.
 But notice the big-O time on this CPU-side code does not depend in any to the scene complexity, but more like only depends on the snap-radius (as that defines the size of the searchable data buffer).
-So, I think we can live with this simple approach and avoid to mantain an extra shader.
-Even tough, of course, for extra performance and less VRAM => JS data transfer the shader-search apporach is perfectly valid.
+So, I think we can live with this simple approach and avoid to maintain an extra shader.
+Even tough, of course, for extra performance and less VRAM => JS data transfer the shader-search approach is perfectly valid.

 This finally closes the circle and completes the explanation of the technique.
-Time to drop the rest of the cold coffe we prepared before and take a glass of _cava_ (Catalan sparkly wine) to celebrate 🥂.
+Time to drop the rest of the cold coffee we prepared before and take a glass of _cava_ (Catalan sparkly wine) to celebrate 🥂.

 ## Bonus: snap to edge

-One nice thing about the mechanism explain in this article, is that it's really easy to adapt it to snap-to-endge instead of snap-to-verte.
+One nice thing about the mechanism explain in this article, is that it's really easy to adapt it to snap-to-edge instead of snap-to-vertex.

 How?
 Well, if you remember the changes we did to the standard rendering of triangles...